spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/50-image-swap.md

  ### Override a Specific Registry

- Disable image swapping for all registries except `example.private.io`.
+ In this example, image swapping is disabled for all registries except for `example.private.io`.
 All image requests for `example.private.io` will be swapped for `harbor.internal.example.com`.

  <br />